adlnet-archive/qr_bottle_demo/README.md

 ]
 ```

 Five questions are chosen randomly each time to be displayed.
 If the user misses three or more questions, they fail the quiz; and all results are written to the LRS.
+Whenever a user visits either an /info or /instructions page, it will also be recorded to the LRS.

 If you want to change the endpoint the QR codes point to when scanning them, change the INFO_DOMAIN constant at the top of the qrdemo.py file.
 Same goes for the LRS
 endpoint.
 If you want to change it, just edit the LRS_STATEMENT_ENDPOINT constant at the top of the qrdemo.py file then change your username and password (ENDPOINT_AUTH_USERNAME and ENDPOINT_AUTH_PASSWORD).
+Creating the templates and QR code is also protected.
+To change the password, change the CREATE_PASSWORD constant in qrdemo.py.